 There will be Reno-Projects that take Priority Over Others.There will be Reno-Projects that take Priority Over Others.

-While construction projects will be allowed to resume, expect to be on a waiting list when yours can restart.
+While construction projects will resume, expect to be on a waiting list when you can restart.
 Remember, until we have a vaccine, this is how life will be for everyone.
 Social distancing has to be maintained.
 The number of people allowed to enter a building must be controlled.
 As such, property managers and building boards will likely only allow a few projects to resume at one time.
 Priority is likely to be given to those in the middle of their project when ordered to stop.
 Of these projects, more priority still will be given to those who are currently uninhabitable.

 Next in priority will be applications for rental or sale to be closed.
 Buildings will want to see a business resume as soon as possible.
 As such, the sooner those projects are completed, the better for everyone.
 Anyone hoping to start their gut renovation finally will likely need to wait if the project doesn’t need to be completed for an imminent sale, then likely to be delayed further.